reticent-roklimber/atlas/README.md

 All datasets are tagged with metadata via `/data/dataset_lookup.csv`

-All processed datasets are collectively stored in `master.parquet`
+All processed datasets are collectively stored in `/data/master.parquet`

-All polygons (geojson) used for colouring regions on 2d & 3d maps are stored in `/data/geojson`
+All polygons (geojson) used for colouring regions on 2d & 3d maps are stored in `/data/geojson/...`

 #### 2. Web App